MicrosoftDocs/memdocs/memdocs/intune/protect/epm-reports.md

 - **Elevation type**
 - **Elevation count**

-The information in this report can help identify related applications as well as the source of an applications that are run elevated in your environment.
+The information in this report can help identify related applications and the source of applications that are run elevated in your environment.

 ## Elevation report by user